-This is also a great choice for a first time space saver - because it comes with such a variety of sizes.
+This is also a great choice for a first-time space saver – because it comes in such a variety of sizes.

 Why is this so useful?
 Well, ideally, when using these babies, you should not be ramming everything in one big bag.
 It’s too hard to pack.

-Rather than show you yet another ziplock space saver bag (you can find more than enough options on Amazon) I thought I would show you a third option that Eagle Creek have.
+Rather than show you yet another ziplock space saver bag (you can find more than enough options on Amazon) I thought I would show you a third option that Eagle Creek has.

-The end result it pretty close to the other space savers, but there are some issues:
+The end result is pretty close to the other space savers, but there are some issues:

 Because you are using a zipper, it can get caught and be more difficult to get compressed than a simple roll or vacuum method.
 Some people have also complained they are not as robust (with breaking zippers or zippers getting caught on the nylon).